cran/PSweight/README.md

 outcome models, the package can also work with user-supplied propensity score estimates and outcome predictions through `ps.estimate` and `out.estimate`, and provide a sandwich standard error that ignores the variability in estimating these nuisances.
+Additionally, `PSweight` package has been extended its application to survey observational data, providing comprehensive implementations for propensity score weighting and augmented estimators under common survey settings, making it a powerful tool for causal inference in complex survey datasets.

 ## Installation